-Jurisdiction over oil and gas NORM waste is split between the Texas Department of State Health Services (DSHS) and the Railroad Commission.
+Jurisdiction over oil and gas waste containing naturally occurring radioactive materials (NORM) is split between the Texas Department of State Health Services (DSHS) and the Railroad Commission.
 The DSHS regulates the possession, use, transfer, transport, and storage of NORM and the Railroad Commission regulates the activities associated with disposal of oil and gas NORM waste.
-Learn more about the regulation of oil and gas NORM below.

 |Microroentgens per hour-

 |A measure of exposure from X-ray and gamma ray mR/hr radiation in air.
 Measurement of the intensity of radiation in air.
 A microroentgen = one millionth of a roentgen.|

 |A measure of the radioactivity of one gram of radionuclide that decays at a rate of 3.7E-2 disintegration per sec.|